uspki/policies/certificate-policy.md

 ### 4.3.1 CA actions during certificate issuance
 Certificate issuance by the Root CA shall require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
 Issuance of a CA certificate by the Root CA shall require written authorization by the FPKIPA.

-All end entity certificates for Domain Validation SSL and Organizational Validation SSL shall assert a Certificate Transparency (CT) Signed Certificate Timestamp (SCT) via the x509v3 certificate extension.
+All end entity certificates for Domain Validation TLS and Organizational Validation TLS shall assert a Certificate Transparency (CT) Signed Certificate Timestamp (SCT) via the x509v3 certificate extension.

 The Issuing CA shall submit a precertificate to a minimum of TWO Certificate Transparency Logs for certificates with a validity period less than or equal to 395 days.
 The Issuing CA shall submit a precertificate to a minimum of THREE Certificate Transparency Logs for certificates with a validity period greater than 395 days and less than or equal to 825 days.
 There is no limit on the maximum number of CT Logs which may be submitted to.